nbrown02/FlowViz-Jira/README.md

 ### Connectivity
 * Open the .pbit file in Power BI Desktop
 * Add your Jira URL
-* Add your Jira Project Key
+* Add your Jira Project Key (ensure this is capitalised!)

 Don't confuse the project name with the project key, a common mistake!
 Your project key will be in the URL when viewing an item.